tachiyomiorg/website/src/help/faq/README.md

 ##### HTTP error 403
 The source you selected may have Cloudflare protection on and is enforcing CAPTCHAs.

-1. Find a manga in your library that is from the source you're trying to access
+1. Find a manga in your library that is from the source you're trying to access.
-2. Tap on the <Navigation item="webview"/> in the **Info** tab
+1. Tap on the <Navigation item="webview"/> in the **INFO** tab.
-3. Open in WebView
-4. Complete the CAPTCHA if present and wait for the page to finish loading
+1. Complete the CAPTCHA if present and wait for the page to finish loading.
-5. Press back rather than exiting the app and if that does not work, use the back arrow
+1. Press back rather than exiting the app and if that does not work, use the back arrow.

 ### MangaDex